jonZlotnik/attentive/README.md

 # Attentive

-The cute smart assistant that lives on your desk.
+The cute smart assistant framework that lives on your desk.
 Like a rubber ducky, but way better.

 ## Project Pitch

 N.B.
 This pitch targets software developers, but the product will be generalized to address the needs of common folk soon.

-### Problem
+### Problem Statement

+The rubber ducky hasn't been iterated upon for 56 years.
+Rubber ducky debugging has long been regarded as the golden standard for eliminating undetectable stupidity from code.
+First proposed in *The Pragmatic Programmer* in 1964, the rubber ducky has since proven itself in the workplace as an intimate programming companion.

+Many software developers, however, find it difficult, or even ridiculous, to use their imagination to begin a conversation with a rubber toy when trying to squash debilitating bugs in their code.
+Rubber duckies don't appear to be listening to you, they provide no auditory or visual feedback, and they are only as effective as the user's imagination can carry them.

+When developers can't, or refuse to, use a rubber ducky for debugging undetectable bugs, they turn to their colleagues to fulfill the role of the inanimate rubber toy.

+#### Supporting problem

 Software developers tend to overwork themselves and hate planning, estimating, remembering, and making non-code-related choices while they're trying write code.
 Current solutions for project management in software development are geared toward team productivity and lack intimate personal management features that devs so dearly need.